 Without listening to others, you cannot do “playing catch of a conversation” (have a mutual conversation)

 ホームラン (ほーむらん, hōmuran)

-* In comparison to “homerun”, ヒット (a hit) is used as a small success.
+* In comparison to “home run”, ヒット (“hit”) is used to describe a small success.

-In order to “hit a homerun” (make a big success), you must keep striving without giving up.
+In order to “hit a homerun” (make a big success), you can do nothing but keep making efforts without giving up.

-Let’s aim to hit many hits (small success), not a homerun (big success).
+Let’s try to hit many hits (small success), rather than a single home run (big success).

 逆転ホームラン (ぎゃくてんほーむらん, gyakuten hōmuran)